aaronhelton/dag2/README.md

 * DSpace 3x.
 It will probably work on DSpace 1.8.x as well, but I am not testing against it.
 * Discovery must be enabled!

-If you spot more, let me know!
+If you spot more, let me know.